Kansas City Roos men's basketball

 The Kansas City Roos men's basketball team represents the University of Missouri–Kansas City in Kansas City, Missouri.
-The school plays in the Summit League after completing a seven-season tenure in the Western Athletic Conference (WAC) in July 2020.
+Starting off in the National Association of Intercollegiate Athletics (NAIA), the Roos moved to the National Collegiate Athletic Association (NCAA) Division I level in 1987 as an independent.
+They played in the Mid-Continent Conference/Summit League from 1994-2013 until they moved to the Western Athletic Conference (WAC).
+They returned to the Summit League in 2020 after seven seasons in the WAC.
 The team has never played in the NCAA Division I men's basketball tournament.
 The Roos are led by head coach Marvin Menzies.

-The team returned to Municipal Auditorium for the 2013–14 school year after a brief stint of playing on campus at Swinney Recreation Center.

-The team made their first Division I postseason appearance in the 2017 College Basketball Invitational.